phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/test.md

 # Remote Collaboration and Testing

-This section shows how to add other developers to work on a remotely compiled PhoneGap Build project, and how to grant different access privileges to application developers and testers.
+This section shows how to add other developers to work on a remotely compiled PhoneGap Build project, how to grant different access privileges to application developers and testers, and how to share the app more widely.
 It shows how to use support for _Hydration_ and other techniques to automatically push the latest version of an app to all your testers.

 ## Adding Collaborators